euniceky/BOS_BlueBike_Predictions/README.md

 In [predict_new_bike_stations.ipynb](https://github.com/euniceky/BOS_BlueBike_Predictions/blob/master/predict_new_bike_stations.ipynb), we update the dataset MBTA station to include 6 new metro stations that are part of Green line extension project spanning Cambridge, Somerville, and Medford scheduled for completion in 2021.
 For more information, visit https://www.mass.gov/info-details/about-the-green-line-extension-project.

 We are able to recommend 21 new bike station locations.
-These are the locations <br /> 1. where the current bike station density is not too high, <br /> 2. near the current bike stations which often have shortage of bikes,<br /> 3. where the user volume prediction is high.
+These are the locations <br /> 1. where the current bike station density near them is not too high, <br /> 2. near the current bike stations which often have shortage of bikes,<br /> 3. where the user volume prediction is high.

 Geospatial figures are included in "predict_new_bike_stations.ipynb".